 Why do people click on phishing links?
-This guide introduces the main approaches to phishing and the reasons people fall for it.
+This CREST guide introduces the main approaches to phishing and the reasons people fall for it.

 - The various types of influence techniques – communication methods and emotional strategies used to encourage users to click on links

-- Strategies that users and organisations can implement to avoid phishing attempts being successful
+- Strategies that users and organisations can implement to avoid phishing attempts being successful.

-As part of CREST’s commitment to open access research this guide is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-For more details on how you can use our content read this.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.